 - Implementation of the risk mitigation plan.
 After a risk mitigation plan is developed, the research must be conducted in accordance with that plan and must be periodically reviewed by the institution to determine if additional modifications to the risk mitigation plan are appropriate.
 For research that has been proposed but not yet initiated, the DURC component of the project should not be initiated until a risk mitigation plan is implemented;

-- Within 30 calendar days of the institutional review of the research for DURC potential, notification of the Federal funding agency of any research that falls within the scope of the policy, including whether it meets or does not meet the definition of DURC.
-For non-Federally funded research, notification may be made to NIH (who may in turn notify the appropriate Federal funding agency, based upon the nature of the research); and
+- Within 30 calendar days of the institutional review of the research for DURC potential, notification of the federal funding agency of any research utilizing a CAT that falls within the scope of the policy, including whether it meets or does not meet the definition of DURC.
+For non-federally funded research, notification may be made to NIH (which may in turn notify the appropriate federal funding agency, based upon the nature of the research); and

-- Within 90 calendar days from the time that the institution determined the research to be DURC, provision of a copy of the risk mitigation plan to the funding agency for review – or for non-Federally funded research, provision of the plan to NIH for review (or referral to the appropriate funding agency).
+- Within 90 calendar days from the time that the institution determined the research to be DURC utilizing a CAT, provide a copy of the risk mitigation plan to the funding agency for review – or for non-federally funded research, provision of the plan to NIH for review (or referral to the appropriate funding agency).

-3. Ensure that internal policies establish a mechanism for the PI to refer a project to the IRE if, at any time, his or her work with one or more of the agents or toxins listed above also produces or can be reasonably anticipated to produce one or more of the 7 effects listed above, or may meet the definition of DURC.
+- Ensure that internal policies establish a mechanism for the PI to refer a project to the IRE if, at any time, the PI’s work with one or more of the agents or toxins listed above also produces or can be reasonably anticipated to produce one or more of the seven effects listed above, or may meet the definition of DURC.

-4. Designate the Vice President for Research as the Institutional Contact for Dual Use Research (ICDUR) to serve as an internal resource for issues regarding compliance with and implementation of the requirements for the oversight of research that falls within the scope of the policy and/or meets the definition of DURC.
-If questions arise regarding compliance, implementation of this Policy, the USG Policy for Institutional Oversight of Life Sciences DURC, or the March 2012 DURC Policy, or when guidance is needed about identifying DURC or developing risk mitigation plans, the ICDUR serves as the liaison (as necessary) between the institution and the relevant program officers at the Federal funding agencies, or for non-Federally funded research, between the institution and NIH (or the appropriate Federal funding agency to which NIH refers the institution).
+- Designate the Institutional Contact for Dual Use Research (ICDUR), as appointed by the Vice President for Research, to serve as an internal resource for issues regarding compliance with and implementation of the requirements for the oversight of research that falls within the scope of the policy and/or meets the definition of DURC.
+If questions arise regarding compliance, implementation of this policy, the USG Policy for Institutional Oversight of Life Sciences DURC, or the March 2012 DURC Policy, or when guidance is needed about identifying DURC or developing risk mitigation plans, the ICDUR serves as the liaison (as necessary) between the institution and the relevant program officers at the federal funding agencies, or for non-federally funded research, between the institution and NIH (or the appropriate federal funding agency to which NIH refers the institution).

 - Be sufficiently empowered by the institution to ensure compliance with the institution’s dual use research policies.

-- Have knowledge of dual use issues, concerns, and related institutional and Federal policies and understand risk assessment and risk management considerations.
+- Export Control, Infection Control, Occupational Health, Plant Health, Animal Health, Public Health, Research Ethics, IT Security, Legal, and/or Public Relations.
+Have knowledge of dual use issues, concerns, and related institutional and federal policies and understand risk assessment and risk management considerations.
 The review entity should be aware that a variety of risk mitigation measures are available and that designating research as DURC does not necessarily mean that the research should not be conducted or communicated.